SR3u/CRT/README.md

 # License

-You are free to use and/or modify this program, but some code is taken from other projects, so keep it in mind
+You are free to use and/or modify this program, but some code is taken from other projects, so keep it in mind.

 # Used projects